rishika-shrimal2107/SMS_Classifier_/README.md

 ## ➲How to Use

 To use the SMS Spam Classifier:
-1. Access the web application deployed on Heroku: [Link to Web App](#)
-2. Enter a text message into the input field.
+1. Enter a text message into the input field.
-3. Click the "Predict" button to receive a prediction on whether the message is spam or not.
+2. Click the "Predict" button to receive a prediction on whether the message is spam or not.

 ## ➲Prerqusites